drewg13/foundryvtt-scum-and-villainy/README.md

 ### Rolls
 TBD

+## Clocks
-## Clocks (thanks to TyrannosaurusRoy for the UI code from his great Clocks module!)
+(thanks to TyrannosaurusRoy for permission to use the UI code from his great Clocks module!)

 Clock Actors

 Clock Actors live in your Actors tab (and can be dragged onto a scene as a token).
 To get started, create a new actor and select the "{system}.ClockSheet" sheet.
 You'll still see the default actor artwork; change a clock setting (such as theme or size) or hit the Reset button (between the plus/minus buttons) to generate the correct clock artwork.